edwardloveall/getoffgoogle/alternatives/reader.md

 # Google Reader Alternatives

+## General Concerns

+* Sharing

 ## [Fever](http://feedafever.com)

 Description: Made by Shaun Inman.
 Features a "Hot" list where stories that are linked to many times get to the top.
+Allows for importing from Google Reader

 Limitations: Must be self-hosted

 Price: $30

+## Subpug

+Description: This no login service is an interesting web based alternative.

+Price: Free